Jinwooooo/jinwooooo-blog/_posts/2019-05-19-browndust-arena-formation-s2-gsf.md

 As mentioned previously, Levia +10 can sub in for Velfern and Mamonir +6 or higher can sub in for Lucius.
 However, you must note that if there are lots of Levia +10 → Velfern combos, then you should try to avoid using Mamonir.
 For Sub DPS, you should be able to substitute any offensive unit that can is able to fill at least 1 unit's role (I believe that for now, most successful replacement for this role is taylor +15, edin +10, valze +10).

-Here are some other similar GSF + Dominus Octo formations that is modified a little bit from the above.
+Here is another similar GSF + Dominus Octo formations that is modified a little bit from the above.

 <img src="../uploads/browndust-s2-gsf-variation-sample.jpg">

 In this deck I purposely changed John + Lucius from 7 → 8 to 8 → 9 (actual is 7 → 8) if John isn't +10, his taunt duration may fall short on R2.
-For none taunts shorter than 10 turns, you should use the taunt at the last possible moment.
+For taunts shorter than 10 turns, you should use the taunt at the last possible moment.

 Sadly, none of the other formations are successful enough to reach Master tiers and higher with a full GSF set.
 You may synergize with part of the units from GSF, but most likely either Celia and/or Granhildr has to go.